 Please click on the links below for more information about 5th-6th grade courses offered at the Hong Kong site:

 As they move on to topics in deductive reasoning, students learn to use a system of logic to draw conclusions from statements that are accepted as true.
-Students encounter a variety of classic problem types as they explore symbolic logic, truth tables, axiomatic systems, matrix logic, syllogisms, Venn diagrams, knights and knaves problems, and Euler circuits.
-Emphasis is placed on the importance of proving conclusions using valid arguments and developing the ability to recognize fallacious reasoning
+Students encounter a variety of classic problem types as they explore symbolic logic, truth tables, syllogisms, Venn diagrams, knights and knaves problems, and Euler circuits.
+Emphasis is placed on the importance of proving conclusions using valid arguments.

 Sample texts: Materials compiled by the instructor; a supplemental text such as The Number Devil, Enzensberger.